engineersftw/gitwiki/engage_esg/README.md

 Join our [Facebook Group](https://www.facebook.com/groups/1070735369629915/) to be informed about our upcoming volunteer training.

 We would need all our volunteers to undergo at least 1 training session with us before volunteering with recording meetups.

+## Getting your event listed in our events calendar

+We rely heavily on Meetup.com's API.
+So as long as your event is tagged as `Singapore` and `technology`, we should be able to fetch the event details and have them on our [website](https://engineers.sg/events) and [WeBuild Events API](https://engineers.sg/api/events).